If you’re in the doubt about whether to use coated or uncoated strings for your guitar, you’re not the only one.

 However, there is one downside.
 Coated strings don’t have a grip as good as uncoated strings have.

 If you like to bend a guitar string (who doesn’t?), there’s a chance the string will slip under your finger.
 Remember, a polymer layer acts as a cooking pan with non-stick surface.
 Clearly that’s affecting a grip.

 It’s hard to decide which strings are more playable.
 Perhaps it depends on what do you value more, bending a string, or a reduction of finger squeaks?

 Clearly there are no winners if we talk about playability.

 Coated strings are more expensive than uncoated strings.
 But, at the same time, they last longer.

 Which ones are more affordable then?

 The average price of a pack of average uncoated guitar strings is in range from 5 to 7 dollars.

-The most famous brand of coated strings, Elixir Strings for an electric guitar (link to Amazon), costs about 24 dollars.
+The most famous brand of coated strings, Elixir Strings for an electric guitar, costs about 38 bucks.
 At least that’s the price of this product, in which you get 3 packs for a price of 2.